Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 cargo run -- --contract-name ticket-app register simple-token 15
 ```

-Our ticket app is called ticket-app, and sells a ticket for 15 simple-token.
+ticket-app sells a ticket for 15 simple-token.

 #### Buy a ticket